AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 You must delete the migration source, restart the client, and then reimport the migration source.
 If the migration source is associated with a migration task, you must delete the migration task before you delete the migration source.

-## What can I do if I released an intermediate instance by mistake?
+## What can I do if I release an intermediate instance by accident?

-If you released an intermediate instance by mistake, delete the current migration task, create a migration task for the migration source, and then start the migration task.
+If you release an intermediate instance by accident, delete the current migration task, create a migration task for the migration source, and then start the migration task.
 If the problem persists, you can [submit a ticket](https://workorder.console.aliyun.com/#/ticket/list/).

 ## What can I do if I cannot create a migration task because a migration source is not in the Active state?